-Electronic health records (EHR) are quickly becoming more common among healthcare facilities.
-With increased access to a large amount of patient data, healthcare providers can now optimize the efficiency and quality of their organizations using data mining.
+Electronic health records (EHR) are common among healthcare facilities in 2019.
+With increased access to a large amount of patient data, healthcare providers are now focused on optimizing the efficiency and quality of their organizations use of data mining.

 Since the 1990s, businesses have used data mining for things like credit scoring and fraud detection.
-Now, a number of healthcare organizations are also beginning to see the potential benefits of data mining and predictive analytics.
+Today, healthcare organizations are seeking similar benefits from data mining and predictive analytics.

 In healthcare, data mining has proven effective in areas such as predictive medicine, customer relationship management, detection of fraud and abuse, management of healthcare and measuring the effectiveness of certain treatments.